apache/arrow/docs/source/format/DissociatedIPC.rst

   - The first byte of the message indicates the type of message, currently there are only two allowed message types (more types may get added in the future):
     0) End of Stream
-    1) Flatbuffer IPC Metadata Message
+    1) Flatbuffers IPC Metadata Message
   - the next 4-bytes are a little-endian, unsigned 32-bit integer indicating the sequence number of the message.
 The first message in the stream (**MUST** always be a schema message) **MUST** have a sequence number of ``0``.
 Each subsequent message **MUST** increment the number by ``1``.
-* The full Flatbuffer bytes of an Arrow IPC header
+* The full Flatbuffers bytes of an Arrow IPC header

+As defined in the Arrow IPC format, each metadata message can represent a chunk of data or dictionaries for use by the stream of data.

 After sending the last metadata message, the server **MUST** indicate the end of the stream by sending a message consisting of **exactly** 5 bytes: